John D. Stewart (politician)

-John David Stewart (August 2, 1833 – January 28, 1894) was a U.S. Representative from Georgia.
+John David Stewart (August 2, 1833 – January 28, 1894) was an American lawyer and politician who served two terms as a U.S. Representative from Georgia from 1887 to 1891.

+Biography

 Born near Fayetteville, Georgia, Stewart attended the common schools and Marshall College, Griffin, Georgia.

 Stewart taught school for two years in Griffin, Georgia.
 He studied law, and was admitted to the bar in 1856 and commenced practice in Griffin, Georgia.
+He served as Probate Judge of Spalding County from 1858 to 1860.

+Civil War

-He served as Probate Judge of Spalding County from 1858 to 1860, and as a lieutenant and the captain in the Thirteenth Georgia Regiment of the Confederate States Army during the Civil War.
+He was a lieutenant and the captain in the Thirteenth Georgia Regiment of the Confederate States Army during the Civil War.

+Early career

 After the Civil War, Stewart served as member of the State House of Representatives from 1865 to 1867.
 He then studied theology, and was ordained as a minister of the Baptist Church in 1871.
 He served as mayor of Griffin in 1875 and 1876, and as Judge of the Superior Court from 7 November 1879 to 1 January 1886, when he resigned to become a candidate for Congress.

+Congress

 Stewart was elected as a Democrat to the Fiftieth and Fifty-first Congresses (March 4, 1887 – March 3, 1891), although was unsuccessful in renomination in 1890.

+Later career and death

 He returned to practice law until his death in Griffin, Georgia, 28 January 1894.
 He was interred in Oak Hill Cemetery.